 Back to top

-Recently we had a client charged with second offense drunk driving.
-He was charged with this new DUI with in seven years of his first drunk driving which meant he was facing serious jail time, revocation of his driver license, and either the forced sale or immobilization of his vehicle.
-There was also an accident in this case and he was charged with leaving the scene.
+A client was charged with second offense drunk driving.
+He was charged with this new DUI within seven years of his first drunk driving offense, which meant he was facing serious jail time, revocation of his driver’s license, and either the forced sale or immobilization of his vehicle.

 Call (734) 453-7806 today to speak with drinking and driving lawyer, Aaron J. Boria.